brylevkirill/notes/interesting recent papers.md

   - `code` <https://github.com/kohpangwei/influence-release>

 #### ["Interpretation of Neural Network is Fragile"](https://openreview.net/forum?id=H1xJjlbAZ)
->	" In this paper, we show that interpretation of deep learning predictions is extremely fragile in the following sense:  two perceptively indistinguishable inputs with the same predicted label can be assigned very different interpretations.
+>	"In this paper, we show that interpretation of deep learning predictions is extremely fragile in the following sense:  two perceptively indistinguishable inputs with the same predicted label can be assigned very different interpretations.
 We systematically characterize the fragility of several widely-used feature-importance interpretation methods (saliency maps, relevance propagation, and DeepLIFT) on ImageNet and CIFAR-10.
 Our experiments show that even small random perturbation can change the feature importance and new systematic perturbations can lead to dramatically different interpretations without changing the label.
 We extend these results to show that interpretations based on exemplars (e.g. influence functions) are similarly fragile.
 Our analysis of the geometry of the Hessian matrix gives insight on why fragility could be a fundamental challenge to the current interpretation approaches."